MaggiesWorld/magdi-community/README.md

-﻿# 🤖 MagDi AI – The AI Assistant for QA and Test Automation
+﻿# 🤖 Magdi-AI – The AI Assistant for QA and Test Automation

-MagDi AI is a smart, OpenAI-powered assistant designed to streamline workflows for professionals in **Software Quality Assurance (QA)** and **Test Automation (TA)**.
+Magdi-AI is a smart, OpenAI-powered assistant designed to streamline workflows for professionals in **Software Quality Assurance (QA)** and **Test Automation (TA)**.
 With features like intelligent query routing, persistent chat threads, and containerized deployment, MagDi helps teams get answers, generate documentation, and boost productivity.

 🚀 **Now in Release 1.0** Try it locally or install as a PWA, SaaS or on your mobile device.